Wassim Salamoun

-Wassim Salamoun (born 1952) is a Lebanese-born Canadian doctor who is serving as Lieutenant Governor of Prince Edward Island.
+Wassim Salamoun (born 1952) is a Lebanese-born Canadian doctor who is the 30th lieutenant governor of Prince Edward Island.

 Biography

 Salamoun was born in Machghara, Lebanon, in 1952.
 He holds a Doctor of Medicine degree from the Université de Bordeaux.
 He completed his Canadian internship in Moncton, and his surgical training in Halifax, Nova Scotia and in Pittsburgh.

 Salamoun is a medical professional from Summerside.
-Before his retirement in 2022, he was an otolaryngologist (ENT) and Medical Director for Prince County Hospital, as well as a medical doctor for hospitals in western PEI.
+Before his retirement in 2022, he was an otolaryngologist (ENT) and medical director for Prince County Hospital, as well as a medical doctor for hospitals in western PEI.
 Salamoun has received many community awards recognizing his long-time service and outstanding ethical conduct, including the Dr. Tom Moore Award from Prince County Hospital and the Putting Patients First Award from the Medical Society of PEI.
 He directed Prince County Hospital from 2006 to 2015.

 He was sworn in as Lieutenant Governor of Prince Edward Island and invested as a member of the Order of PEI, for which he serves as Chancellor, in a special ceremony on October 17, 2024, at the Confederation Centre of the Arts in Charlottetown.
-He is the 43rd Lieutenant Governor since the colony of PEI was established and the 30th since Confederation.
-He is the first non-Caucasian and immigrant-born Lieutenant Governor in the history of the province.
+He is the 43rd lieutenant governor since the colony of PEI was established and the 30th since Confederation.
+He is the first non-European and immigrant-born lieutenant governor in the history of the province.